 This freedom has allowed a massive community to form.
 Although there are plenty of things to be learned with WordPress, pricing, skill level, or even premium customer support isn’t a limiting factor.
 There aren’t any obstacles to gaining access to the software, and its users have made blogs, forums, online classes, webinars, and even books that outline exactly how you can get the most out of the platform.
-With a little time to play around with the dashboard and watching some of the countless tutorials available online, anyone can get the hang of it.
+With a little time to play around with the dashboard and watch some of the countless tutorials available online, anyone can get the hang of it.

-Aside from how easy it is to learn from the community that has formed around it, there’s also a robust industry built around WordPress — plugin developers, theme creators, web hosting providers offering WordPress specific services maintenance companies or digital agencies like SiteCare exist because of WordPress.
+Aside from how easy it is to learn from the community that has formed around it, there’s also a robust industry built around WordPress — plugin developers, theme creators, web hosting providers offering WordPress specific services maintenance companies, or digital agencies like SiteCare exist because of WordPress.
 And all continue to grow, with the same purpose: to make WordPress easier for users.

 9. Managing content in WordPress is simple

-With a CMS like WordPress, you don’t need to stress about your lack of coding experience and technical web building knowledge.
+With a CMS like WordPress, you don’t need to stress about your lack of coding experience and technical web-building knowledge.
 This platform is specifically designed to give non-developers the power to manage the day-to-day operations of a website.